Cost of fertility treatment with donor sperm: A complete guide

 The emotional costs

-For some, going through fertility treatment can take its toll on your mental health.
+For some people, the cost of going through fertility treatment goes beyond that of donor sperm and medication - it can take its toll on their mental health.
 Make a plan for how you want to take care of yourself and consider setting aside money for therapy or the like.

 What do I do now?

-If you want to start a family with donor sperm, but aren’t sure what your possibilities are, we offer free consultations in 12 different languages with our friendly customer care specialists.
+If you want to start a family and are interested in fertility treatment with donor sperm, but aren’t sure what your possibilities are, we offer free consultations in 12 different languages with our friendly customer care specialists.
 Book a consultation here.